icon-project/documentation/references/java-sdk.md

 You can generate KeyWallet using `CommonData.PRIVATE_KEY_STRING` just like in the case of `IcxTransactionExample`, then send 1 Token to `CommonData.ADDRESS_1`

-You need token address to send your token.
+You need the token contract address to send your token.

 ```java
 Wallet wallet = KeyWallet.load(new Bytes(CommonData.PRIVATE_KEY_STRING));